scottAF/note-app/README.md

 ## Note-App

-This project is like a sticky note application that allows you to create, edit, delete, and tag notes that can help you orginize your thoughts.
-Built useing React Library.
+This project is like a sticky note application that allows you to create, edit, delete, and tag notes that can help you organize your thoughts.
+Built using React Library.

 ## Available Scripts